 - an indigenous E&P company, on farm-in arrangements and the Joint Operating Agreement for the development of its offshore gas field, and offtake agreements for the gas produced;

-- an indigenous E&P company, on a US$ 430 million acquisition of a majority stake and operatorship in a petroleum concession;
+- an indigenous E&P company, on the acquisition of a majority stake and operatorship in a petroleum concession;

-- an indigenous E&P company, on the disposal of fifty percent (50%) of its participating interest in a petroleum concession;
+- an indigenous E&P company, on the disposal of 50% of its participating interest in a petroleum concession;

 - Nigeria’s premier LNG producing company, on tax and related fiscal matters impacting its operations;

 - the Nigerian subsidiaries of the world’s leading provider of technology for reservoir characterisation, drilling, production, and processing to the oil and gas industry, on sundry corporate matters;